Skip to content

 Syntax

-Like all functions in DataPrime, inArray supports two notations, function and method notation.
+Like many functions in DataPrime, inArray supports two notations, function and method notation.
 These interchangeable forms allow flexibility in how you structure expressions.

 (element: T).inArray(array: array<T>): bool